segmentio/segment-docs/src/privacy/consent-management.md

 When an end user visits your site, they set **consent preferences**, or make decisions about the types of data they want you to collect, use, and share.
 These consent preferences are typically presented as a set list of categories that describe how your company intends to use that data.
 Common categories include personalization, advertising, and site performance.

-Segment works with your third-party consent management platform (CMP) or bespoke consent solution to capture an end user's consent preferences and enforce those preferences by only routing events to the categories consented to by an end user.
+Segment works with your third-party consent management platform (CMP) or bespoke consent solution to *capture* an end user's consent preferences and *enforce* those preferences by only routing events to the categories consented to by an end user.

 ![Diagram outlining information flowing from an end user to Segment destinations](/docs/privacy/images/consent-overview.png)

-After a user sets their consent preferences, Segment captures them with the [Analytics.js Consent Tools wrapper](https://github.com/segmentio/analytics-next/tree/master/packages/consent/consent-tools) and updates the [consent object](#consent-object).
+After a user sets their consent preferences, Segment captures them with the [Analytics.js Consent Tools wrapper](https://github.com/segmentio/analytics-next/tree/master/packages/consent/consent-tools){:target="_blank"} and updates the [consent object](#consent-object).
 The events are then sent downstream to any streaming destinations in categories that a user consented to share data with.

 > info ""
 > Segment collects consent for both registered users and anonymous users.